shiv2398/You-Only-Look-10/README.md

-# You-Only-Look-10
+# You-Only-Look-10(YOU10)
 ## Firstly, what is the You Only look 10  ?
-it is computer vision based system which Capture 10 second video of a object.
+* it is computer vision based system which Capture 10 second video of a object and generate image data by it.
-By 10 second video it can create, augument and train the machine learning model. it also provide the choice  to the user at every step.
-You only look 10 also set the heirarchy of the directory in a way that deep learning model can also trained on the data made by it.
+* YOU10 provide the choice to user at every step and save the the data in the directory heirarachy such that user can also train the Machine Learning and Deep learning model on it .